mtrevisan/Boxon/README.md

 You can extend the basic functionalities through the application of converters as shown below in some examples.
 Here lies the power of Boxon.

-Boxon already provides some build-in converters: BitToBoolean, ShortToChar, UnsignedByte, UnsignedInt, and UnsignedShort.
+Boxon already provides some build-in converters: BitsToBoolean, ShortToChar, UnsignedByte, UnsignedInt, and UnsignedShort.

 <a name="how-to-converters"></a>
 ### Converters